lucianoratamero/django_apistar/README.rst

 .. image:: https://travis-ci.org/lucianoratamero/django_apistar.svg?branch=master
     :target: https://travis-ci.org/lucianoratamero/django_apistar

-This project is a `Django`_ App that hooks up Django with the `API Star`_\ ’s routes and views.
-The aim is to have API Star as the API frontend, while having the whole Django toolset available for devs to work with.
+This project is a `Django`_ App that switches between Django and `API Star`_\ ’s routes and views.
+That way, we have API Star as the API frontend, while leaving Django's toolset available for devs to work with.

 Both API Star’s docs and Django Admin work as intended.